-But here’s the thing: Amtrak can take you and your small pet almost anywhere.
+And here’s the best thing: Amtrak can take you and your small pet almost anywhere.
 There’s plenty of FRESH air, and some peace of mind knowing the coach car has been deep cleaned and sanitized.
 Even those brachycephalic pups (boxers, pugs, with short noses) can rest easily for a multi-state journey.

 Amtrak Pet Policy Details